“Do I contradict myself? Very well then, I contradict myself. I️ am large, I️ contain multitudes.”Walt Whitman

 Never idle, I️ like to get stuff done.
 Constantly juggling my work, passion projects, continued education, social life, family and travel.
 There are three things in life that should never be wasted – money, a good cup of coffee and time.
 Life is short and I’ll be damned if I️ don’t get through my bucket list.

-The Dreamer – joyful, free, optimistic
+The Dreamer – joyful, curious, optimistic

 Hailing from my summers as a camp counselor, I️ have on many occasions woken up my roommates to The Circle of Life at top volume while proclaiming “Today is a great day to have a great day!”
 I️ think we’re here to make others smile, take some time to laugh at ourselves and always “do our best to relish this remarkable ride” through an extraordinary, ordinary life.
 (Yes, About Time is my favorite movie.)